Skip to main content

 • Combine the Flour, Tapioca Starch, Baking Powder, Baking Soda, Sea Salt, Cinnamon, Coconut Sugar and Powdered Vanilla (if using) in the Food Processor and combine with a couple of pulses.
 Put this dry combo into a small bowl.

-• Combine the 'wet' stuff in the Food Processor until the banana is puree-- Coconut Milk, Apple Sauce, Banana, and Vanilla (if using the liquid)
+• Combine the 'wet' stuff in the Food Processor until the banana is puree-- Coconut Milk, Apple Sauce, Banana, and Vanilla (if using the liquid) If your bananas don't have a real great banana fragrance you can actually buy an organic banana flavoring!

 • Put dry ingredients back into the food processor and with a limited number of pulses, combine (just until moistened)